microsoft/PR-Metrics/docs/workload-identity-federation.md

 If you don't have sufficient access, you should reach out to the appropriate admin and provide them with these instructions.

-The build agent where the PR Metrics task runs must have the Azure CLI installed, but this is often already the case.
-Further details about installing the Azure CLI can be found [here][azurecli].
+The build agent where the PR Metrics task runs must have Azure CLI installed, which is often already the case.
+If you encounter issues related to the `az` command being unavailable, check the details about installing the Azure CLI [here][azurecli].

 ## Instructions